Impeachment in the Philippines: Resignation and perpetual disqualification

-History
+History of impeachment complaints

 Third Republic

 President Elpidio Quirino was accused in 1949 of using government fund to renovate Malacañang Palace, using government funds to purchase furniture for the Presidential Palace and linking him to alleged diamond smuggling.
 At the time, a Congressional committee rejected this complaint for lack of factual and legal basis.

 In 1964, President Diosdado Macapagal was accused of illegally importing rice to build public support in an election, illegally dismissing officials, using the military to intimidate the political opposition, and ordering the deportation of an American businessman who was in the custody of Congress in violation of the separation of governmental powers.
 Despite investigation, a Congressional committee dismissed all the charges.